schibsted/bigip-to-terraform/README.md

 ## Installing requirements

 You will need Python 3 and pip.
+And also terraform, at least version 0.13 from what I can see.

 ```
 pip install -r requirements.txt